leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/diffusion.rst

 These properties can be adjusted to create virtual liquids that behave like water, oil, honey, or any other liquid.
 A couple presets exist to change the diffusion for different substances are predefined and can be changed in the preset menu.
+Fluid Diffusion settings can be enabled/disabled in the panel header.

 Viscosity
    The viscosity refers to the "thickness" of the fluid and actually the force needed to